There’s a push and pull when you decide to move abroad.

 Venturing into town and observing and interacting with the citizens of my native land, I find myself oddly a stranger.
 I speak the same, but a little differently.
 I dress the same, but a little differently.
 I think the same but probably a lot differently.
 I start to long for my new home; the familiar.

 That’s the dilemma of immigrating.
-While you find solace in the old the new can be just as unfamiliar.
-When you’re constanlty questioned about where you came from, why you speak the way you do, etc. you’re often reminded that you may not be wanted or accepted.
+While you find solace in the old, the new can be just as unfamiliar.
+When you’re constantly questioned about where you come from, why you speak the way you do, etc. you’re often reminded that you may not be wanted or accepted.

 The key word here is acceptance.
 That’s what we’re all looking for at the end of the day.

 Canada has done a great job of embracing cultures and allowing people to hold onto that part of themselves.
 Immigration policies however, have a long way to go towards improvement.